-To the south of Burgundy, Charolles, City of Charles the Bold Duke of Burgundy, is the former capital of the County of Charolais.
-The city is surrounded by two rivers: the Arconce and Seed, which allows very pleasant walks and gives the town a medieval air.
+South of Burgundy, Charolles, city of Charles the Bold Duke of Burgundy, is the former capital of the County of Charolais.
+The city is surrounded by two rivers: the Arconce and the Semence, which allows very pleasant walks and gives the city a medieval air.

-Many relics of the 15th and 16th centuries remain: Tour of Charles the Bold, Diamond Tower, Room Bailiwick, Convent of Poor Clares, the Priory of Madeleine.
-Charolles is also known for the craftsmanship of pottery that bears his name.
-The pottery of Charolles was created in 1844 by Hippolyte Prost, it has never ceased to produce since.
+Many vestiges of the 15th and 16th centuries remain: Tour of Charles the Bold, Diamond Tower, Bailiwick Hall, Convent of the Poor Clares, Priory of the Madeleine.
+Charolles is also known for the artisanal manufacture of the faience that bears his name.
+The pottery of Charolles was created in 1844 by Hippolyte Prost, it has never stopped producing since.

-Charolles, sub-prefecture of about 3000 inhabitants, is a city flowered (3 flowers), a village stage and green holiday resort.
-It is also the birthplace of breeds of cattle and sheep.
-The Charolais beef is undoubtedly one of the jewels of French cuisine.
+Charolles, sub-prefecture of about 3000 inhabitants, is a flower town (3 flowers), step village and a green holiday resort.
+It is also the cradle of cattle and sheep breeds.
+Charolais beef is undoubtedly one of the jewels of French gastronomy.